-In the business-to-business blogging world, there’s a content value saying,”write blog posts that get people who are reading them promoted.”
-It’s drastically different for hospital blog writing since your goal is to provide medical information and services for prospective patients, recruiting residency applicants, highlighting staff accomplishments, culture, and more.
+In the business-to-business blogging world, there’s a saying,”write blog posts that get people who are reading them promoted.”
+It’s drastically different for hospital content writing since your goal is to provide trusted medical information and services for prospective patients, recruit residency applicants, highlight staff accomplishments, and more.

-Developing a blog posting schedule will help keep you accountable and keep your content fresh, which in Google eyes is a strong signal to crawl your website more for new content and consider your website rich with content.
+Developing a blog posting schedule will keep you accountable and your content fresh, which is a strong signal for Google to crawl your website more for new content.

 SEO Optimization Fundamentals